-Blockchain and the future of IP
+Blockchain and the future of IPRelated Practice Area: DLT & Fintech

-Ten years from its genesis, blockchain is being touted as the greatest technological innovation since the emergence of the world wide web back in 1991.
+Ten years from its genesis, blockchain is being touted as the greatest technological innovation since the emergence of the worldwide web back in 1991.
 2017 was truly the year that blockchain made it to the mainstream, thanks to the meteoric price-hike of cryptocurrencies, particularly Bitcoin and Ethereum, which are built upon blockchain technology.

 This phenomenon enticed the masses, who saw an opportunity to get rich quick, prompting every man and his dog to dabble into the crypto frenzy on the premise that someone else might pay a higher price for the asset. (the greater fool theory)

 However, 2018 was the harbinger of doom for these herd “investors”, with crypto prices plummeting, in great part attributed to the liquidation of funds raised through ICOs on Ethereum’s fundraising mechanism.
 The high sales volume placed the masses into disarray, prompting many to offload their crypto assets, producing a ripple-effect (pun intended) throughout the entire crypto-market.
-So, what should we make of these recent developments, have we reached cryptopocalypse or does this cloud have a silver lining?
+So, what should we make of these recent developments, have we reached crypto apocalypse, or does this cloud have a silver lining?

 Beyond cryptocurrencies and fintech, blockchain has a wide array of uses which may not seem obvious to the man in the street, however before delving into such uses, it would do well to go over the fundamentals of blockchain technology.

 Blockchain originated as a transaction ledger for Bitcoin, however over the past decade it has largely developed and its use has spread exponentially to other areas.
-Essentially, distributed ledger technology (DLT) or blockchain, is a technological arrangement which makes use of a peer-to-peer network connecting various computers scattered across the globe, in order to develop a decentralised and ever-evolving chain of time-stamped records (blocks).
+Essentially, distributed ledger technology (DLT) or blockchain, is a technological arrangement which makes use of a peer-to-peer network connecting various computers scattered across the globe, in order to develop a decentralized and ever-evolving chain of time-stamped records (blocks).

 These records are kept across a multitude of computers and each new block is built upon previous blocks and contains the data stored on all previous blocks.
-Its decentralised nature, coupled with military-grade cryptography, contributes towards its security.
+Its decentralized nature, coupled with military-grade cryptography, contributes towards its security.
 Since all blocks in the chain are interlinked and the earlier blocks provide the basis for subsequent blocks, the blockchain is virtually unalterable.

 Its alteration would require cracking the cryptographic security employed, retroactively altering previous blocks, and moreover simultaneously tampering the records held across all computers connected to the distributed ledger.
 This makes it highly-resistant to cyberattacks, as there is no central point of vulnerability to target.